Gap Year Tanzania

 The AV representative is never far away and there whenever needed.
 They can be contacted by phone 24/7 and will visit you during your project.

-As your project comes to an end it doesn’t have to be time to say goodbye… AV offers you the chance to include approximately four weeks of independent travel at the end of the venture, to ensure a good balance of volunteering and adventure.
+As well as travelling at weekends, AV offers you the chance to include approximately four weeks of independent travel at the end of the venture, to ensure a good balance of volunteering and adventure.

 Tanzania and other parts of East Africa have lots of exciting and beautiful places to explore which you won’t get a chance to do in your weekends or half term alone.
 Many AV volunteers want to stay on and travel but don’t know if others on the project will too.
 Therefore we include this extra time to ensure that you experience as much as possible and know that you will have people to travel with.